Linked Open Data

 Moving from Authorities to Entities

 Today, local and global authorities are used to identify entities (such as contributors, locations, and more) while maintaining existing capabilities (such as enriching searches with non-preferred terms).
 Linked Open Data offers new possibilities for providing significantly more information regarding the entity itself, such as additional affiliations or colleagues of the author or similar titles.
-In the future, Ex Libris will be expanding its capabilities to adapt to new concepts that are based on entity management as opposed to authority management.
+Ex Libris is moving in this direction and will be expanding the capabilities to adapt to new concepts that are based on entity management as opposed to authority management.
 The first phase for this capability is the Contributor pages that will be part of the MD editor and the new all titles repository search as mentioned above.

 Additional References